DavisChappins/AZTurnpoints/README.md

 ## How do I download AZTurnpoints.cup?
 Peroidic releases will occur, downloadable on the right side of the page under "Releases"
-If you are on a mobile device, scroll down to the bottom of the page and click "Releases"
+If you are on a mobile device, scroll down to the bottom of the page and press "Releases"

 ## How do I contribute to AZTurnpoints.cup?